KMLTURBO/XamarinTest/Acquaint.XForms/README.md

 The app has three main screens:
 * a list screen
 * a read-only detail screen
-* an editable detail screen (currently in Forms version only)
+* an editable detail screen

 ##People